ArindamDas07/Tomato-MLOps-Platform/README.md

 #### Two-Stage Staged Inference:

 - Stage 1 (Gatekeeper): A lightweight MobileNetV2 validates if the image is a tomato leaf.
-- Stage 2 (Classifier): Heavy models (ResNet50/EfficientNet) only run on valid data, reducing unnecessary inference on invalid inputs (~60%).
+- Stage 2 (Classifier): Heavy models (ResNet50/EfficientNet) only run on valid data, reducing unnecessary inference on invalid inputs.

 #### Deterministic A/B Testing: